ImagicalMine/ImagicalMine/README.md

 ## What is this?

 ImagicalMine is software for hosting Minecraft : Pocket Edition servers.
 From controlling everything you can possibly do on MCPE to everything players can ever imagine on a server, ImagicalMine is the perfect solution to hosting large-scale MCPE servers.
-Our goal is to make ImagicalMine the best MCPE server software out there, and can handle up to 1000 players without lag.
+Our goal is to make ImagicalMine the best MCPE server software out there, and can implement the latest features from the singleplayer MCPE version.

 ## Why is the Imagical Corporation/ImagicalMine team doing this?